cloudscribe/cloudscribe.Web.SimpleAuth/README.md

 Simple Authentication for ASP.NET Core - because sometimes less is more

-#### You should not use SimpleAuth if your any of these requirements apply to you application or website project:
+#### You should not use SimpleAuth if any of these requirements apply to you application or website project:
-* You need more than a very small number of users need to be able to authenticate on the site
+* You need more than a very small number of users to be able to authenticate on the site
 * You need users to be able to self register using a registration page

 If either of the above are true of your project then you should probably look at these other projects instead of SimpleAuth: